The Ultimate Guide to Dating Your Family Photos

 The Ultimate Guide to Dating Your Family Photos | GoodLifePhotoSolutions.com

 This is a photo of my 3x great-grandfather Asahael Eggleston.
-There are no notations anywhere as to when this photo was taken but I know he lived from 1814 to 1895.
+There are no notations anywhere as to when this photo was taken; however I know he lived from 1814 to 1895.
 I looked up the photographer “Barnes” on Craig’s Daguerreian Registry.
 This is the entry I found.
 The photographer Barnes was only active in Rockford, IL for 2 years from 1858-1859.
 Luckily that coincides with the fact that Great-Grandpa Asahael moved his family from Ohio to Rockford between 1850 and 1859 when my 2x great grandmother, Lillian Mae Eggleston was born.
-So I feel confident about dating this photo to around 1858-1859
+Armed with this information, I feel confident about dating this photo to around 1858-1859

 Happy Birthday To You